kubevirt/kubevirt/docs/getting-started.md

 Windows users can [download remote-viewer from virt-manager.org](https://virt-manager.org/download/), and may need to add virt-viewer installation folder to their `PATH`.

-Then, after you made sure that the VMI `vmi-ephemeral` is running, type
+Then, after you made sure that the VMI `vmi-ephemeral` is running, type:

 ```
 cluster-up/virtctl.sh vnc vmi-ephemeral
 ```

-to start a remote session with `remote-viewer`.
+This will start a remote session with `remote-viewer`.

 `cluster-up/virtctl.sh` is a wrapper around `virtctl`. `virtctl` brings all virtual machine specific commands with it and is a supplement to `kubectl`.